Chigirtma

-Chigirtma (çığırtma) is an egg dish from Azerbaijan.
-The word chigirtma (çığırtma) in the name of the dish means that it includes eggs.
+Chigirtma (çığırtma) is an egg dish of Azerbaijani cuisine.
+The name chigirtma (çığırtma) means that it includes eggs.
 Chigirtma literally means in Azerbaijani “screaming”.
 It is believed that the dish is called so because of the sounds the meat (or vegetable) makes while cooking in hot oil.
 Chigirtma is made from chicken, eggplants, green beans, spinach and mutton.

 Types

 Chicken

 The main ingredients of chicken chigirtma (toyuq çığırtması) are chicken, onions, lemon water, eggs, vegetable oil or melted butter and spices.

 Preparation

 The chicken is boiled, then placed in the pan and chopped fried onions, lemon juice, spices are added on it.
 A little broth is poured before simmering 20 minutes.
 Eggs are added to the chicken and cooked until the dish is done.
 Chicken-chigirtma can be served with plain plov which is known as chigirtma-plov.